Migration Guide iCloud Photos macOS

 Make the switch complete — and correct.

-FolioSort fixes your Takeout export before you import into iCloud.
-Your Apple Photos timeline will be accurate from day one.
+Download FolioSort free and fix your Takeout export before you import into iCloud — restore every date and GPS location locally on your Mac, so your Apple Photos timeline is accurate from day one.